mikepthomas/projects/_posts/enraged-rabbit-carrot-feeder-1.1.md

 The chain is smaller on the ERCF than the chain for the Voron build.
 I am not expecting to have any chain left over (especially as I am going to print Z chain) and rather than buying some more chain I will try [printing it instead](https://github.com/EtteGit/EnragedRabbitProject/tree/main/usermods/Printable_drag_chain).

-## Easy BRD
+## ERCF Easy BRD

-The SKR 1.4 Turbo does not have enough Stepper Motor Drivers to run the ERCF, thw [Easy BRD](https://github.com/Tircown/ERCF-easy-brd) is a board specifically designed to run the Carrot Feeder as a secondary MCU.
+The SKR 1.4 Turbo does not have enough Stepper Motor Drivers to run the ERCF, the [ERCF Easy BRD] is a board specifically designed to run the Carrot Feeder as a secondary MCU.

+[Related Links]: #
+[ERCF Easy BRD]: voron-hardware#ercf-easy-brd